systechafrica/NASSIT-Documentation/docs/src/members/members.md

 •	Click label 4 button to cancel the certification of a selected member record.

-Clicking the **Details** button will open an **Item Approval Details** window showing the changes made to the member details.
+Clicking the **Details** button will open an **'Item Approval Details'** window showing the changes made to the member details.
 See the screenshot below:

 <img  alt="Item approval details window" width="97%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/ItemsApproval.jpg">